-Why Router Tables in Woodworking is of a great importance?
+Why Router Tables in Woodworking is of great importance?
 A lot of carpenters believe the router to be the most adaptable and portable power tool in the shop.
 Although the router is portable for most of the tasks like the Bosch Router, it can also be fixed on a router table, taking its applications to a whole new level.

 Router Tables in Woodworking